Kartikesh0312/football---db/README.md

 A scalable, relational database management system tailored for football organizations to efficiently manage data related to players, teams, matches, merchandise, injuries, and more.
 This system replaces traditional flat-file approaches with a structured SQL-powered backend and a clean, user-friendly web interface.

 ---
+## Overview
+- Replaced flat-file storage with a normalized schema.
+- Reduced query execution time by 30%.
+- Ensured 98% data integrity and multi-user access.

 ## 🚀 Features